-Wildfire: There is a continued threat of additional negative impacts to populations of Jemez Mountains Salamanders from natural wildfire and management-ignited fire (Cummer and Painter 2007).
+Wildfire: There is a continued threat of additional negative impacts to populations of P. neomexicanus from natural wildfire and management-ignited fire (Cummer and Painter 2007).
 Salamander populations are known to be susceptible to fire-related effects, including decreased forest humidity, desiccation of habitat, loss of microhabitat (such as downed logs and litter), erosion, and filling of subterranean habitat utilized by salamanders via siltation during post-fire runoff.
 Post-fire management actions that have negatively impacted Jemez Mountains Salamanders and their habitat include the mulching and reseeding of occupied habitat with soil-binding, non-native grasses.
-The cumulative effects of the Dome (1996), Cerro Grande (2000), and Los Conchas (2011) fires within the habitat of the Jemez Mountains Salamander has had devastating impacts on populations of this species (USFWS 2013a).
+The cumulative effects of the Dome (1996), Cerro Grande (2000), and Los Conchas (2011) fires within the habitat of the P. neomexicanus has had devastating impacts on populations of this species (USFWS 2013a).

-Logging: Since 1980, increases in timber harvest by the USFS have prompted concern about the effects of logging on P. neomexicanus (USFWS 1986, 1987).
-A large percentage of the range of P. neomexicanus occurs on National Forest lands and the close association of P. neomexicanus with mixed coniferous forests makes them vulnerable to many forest management practices (Ramotnik and Scott 1988).
+Logging: A large percentage of the range of P. neomexicanus occurs on National Forest lands and the close association of P. neomexicanus with mixed coniferous forests makes them vulnerable to many forest management practices (Ramotnik and Scott 1988).
 Wiltenmuth (1996) suggested that P. neomexicanus might not be able to withstand the additional stress of drying environmental conditions associated with activities such as logging.
-Historically, the effects of logging were considered to be a major threat to P. neomexicanus, however, the recent reduction of timber harvesting in the Jemez Mountains has somewhat diminished that threat.
+Historically, the effects of logging were considered to be a major threat to P. neomexicanus, however, the recent reduction of timber harvesting in the Jemez Mountains has somewhat diminished that concern.
 Silvicultural activity today in the habitat of P. neomexicanus is generally restricted to post-fire salvage logging and tree thinning in the urban-forest interface zones.

 Road Construction: Roads and other development (residential, recreational, or commercial) would have negative effects on P. neomexicanus if constructed in their habitat, via direct take, habitat loss, population fragmentation and soil compaction.
-The widening and realignment of NM Hwy 126 just north of the town of Seven Springs likely caused population fragmentation and resulted in the direct take of salamanders.
+The widening and realignment of NM Hwy 126 just north of the town of Seven Springs likely caused population fragmentation and resulted in the direct take of salamanders (USFWS 2013a).

 Disease: Disease has been implicated in the decline of many amphibians, and it is an unknown, but credible threat to P. neomexicanus.
 Cummer et al. (2005) reported the chytridiomycete fungus (Batrachochytrium dendrobatidis) from an individual P. neomexicanus from Sierra Toledo on the Valles Caldera in Sandoval County.
-Since then at least one other individual tested was positive for B. dendrobatidis.
+Since then other individuals have tested positive for B. dendrobatidis (Christman and Jennings 2019, NMDGF files).
 Another chytridiomycete fungus (B. salamandrivorans) is also of concern.
 The fungus was identified in 2013 and is known to harm salamander populations throughout Europe.
 A national task force has been organized in the United States to prepare for the arrival of this fungus (www.salamanderfungus.org).
-In addition, to prevent unintended transmission of the fungus the USFWS recently proposed a rule to prohibit the importation, transportation, or acquisition of any live or dead specimen, including parts, but not eggs or gametes of various salamander species, including P. neomexicanus (USFWS 2016).

 Because there is so much inherent variability in monitoring secretive species where only an unknown percentage is surface active at any given time, as in P. neomexicanus, hard data is lacking to definitively conclude whether the species is declining throughout its known range.
 However, antidotal evidence strongly suggests this is the case.
-For example P. neomexicanus were found at only 6 (44%) of 14 historically occupied sites surveyed during 2007.
-Based on numerous recent surveys, P. neomexicanus appear to be extinct at the type locality where numerous early investigators found the species to be very abundant.
-Additionally, Cummer et al. (2003, 2004) reported the absence of P. neomexicanus at a site on the Valles Caldera National Preserve where the species was once abundant (Whitford 1976).
+For example, P. neomexicanus were found at only 6 (44%) of 14 historically occupied sites surveyed during 2007.
+Based on numerous recent surveys, P. neomexicanus appear to be extinct at the type locality where numerous early investigators found the species to be very abundant, and Cummer et al. (2003, 2004) reported the absence of P. neomexicanus at a site on the Valles Caldera National Preserve where the species was once abundant (Whitford 1976).
+In addition, while this species clearly has survived wildfire in the region the recent density of high severity fires may have severely impacted the species' ability to acquire food at the surface, known to be vital in the life history of other lungless salamanders of this family (N. Karraker, U. Rhode Island, pers. comm.)